portfolio-performance/portfolio-help/docs/en/reference/file/import/pdf-import.md

 ## Importing a PDF

-Use the menu File > Import > Import PDF Bank Documents or the shortcut key CTRL+I, P, and navigate to the PDF document on your local system.
-You can select more than one PDF document.
-If a document is recognised by PP (i.e., an importer exists for the bank or broker of this document), an Import Transaction dialog box, such as in Figure 2, is displayed.
+Use the menu `File > Import > Import PDF Bank Documents` or the shortcut key `CTRL+I, P`, and navigate to the PDF document on your local system.
+You can select *more than one* PDF document.
+If a document is recognised by PP (i.e., an importer exists for the bank or broker of this document), an `Import Transaction` dialog box, such as in Figure 2, is displayed.

 In this particular case, there is a small problem and the import operation could not be fully executed.
 The error message at the bottom provides an indication: the cash account `Call Money Account` from the demo Kommer portfolio is used for the cash handling of the transaction, but this deposit account is in EUR while the transaction currency is AUD.
 Selecting (or creating) an AUD deposit account will fix the problem.
 Please note that in Figure 2, two operations are scheduled: (1) the buy transaction, and (2) the creation of the security `Beta S&P500 Yieldmax`.
 If this security already exists in the portfolio, then the import wizard will use the existing security.